pallets/flask/docs/patterns/appfactories.rst

 1.  make it possible to pass in configuration values for unittests so that you don't have to create config files on the filesystem
-2.  call a function from a module when the application is setting up so that you have a place to modify attributes of the application (like hooking in before / after request handlers etc.)
+2.  call a function from a blueprint when the application is setting up so that you have a place to modify attributes of the application (like hooking in before / after request handlers etc.)
 3. Add in WSGI middlewares when the application is creating if necessary.